 Alba Optics Stratos

-Quite the fashion statement, but these glasses are great in low light conditions and have adjustable arms to help achieve the right fit.
+Quite the fashion statement, but these glasses are great in low light conditions and have adjustable arms to help achieve the right fit

 Photo by Alessandra Bucci

-Italian brand Alba Optics says its aim is to ‘bring iconic sunglass shapes of the past back to life’ and the Stratos model certainly fits this bill.
+Italian brand Alba Optics says its aim is to "bring iconic sunglass shapes of the past back to life" and the Stratos model certainly fits this bill.

-The central vertical vent in the lens also works well to let steam out of the glasses, ensuring that they don’t mist over when stopped at traffic lights.
-I also liked the light weight of the Stratos glasses, their minimalist construction means that they have a ‘barely there’ feel when on.
+The central vertical vent in the lens also works well to let steam out, ensuring that they don’t mist over when stopped at traffic lights.
+I also liked the light weight of the Stratos glasses; their minimalist construction means that they have a ‘barely there’ feel when on.
 While the glasses only come with one lens out of the box, if you do purchase another one off the Alba Optics website, the system for switching lenses is easy and quick.
 As a rider who sometimes struggles to find the right fit of glasses for my face shape, the adjustable arms on the Stratos glasses were a huge plus, helping to keep the glasses in shape and ensuring they were firmly hooked around my ear.

 There is no option to adjust the nosepiece of the glasses, though, and this would help even further with getting the right fit and ensuring that they stay firmly in place when riding.